 N.B.
-You can find the readings either in the required books, on the course website on brightspace, or electronic form through the Dal library\.
+You can find the readings either in the required book on the course website on brightspace, unless otherwise indicated.
 Class schedule is subject to change.

 Since the politics of climate change is evolving rapidly, the instructor may choose to replace some scheduled readings if relevant new readings become available.
 Any changes in assigned readings will be announced in class and on Brightspace.